balenaltd/handbook/Doughnut-Calls.md

 If for some reason no-one shows up in the call (possibly due to last minute scheduling conflicts) you are welcome to join another doughnut call that’s listed on our shared Balena social Google calendar.

 If you know you will be unable to attend one or several of these calls, there is a Doughnut Opt-outs tab within the Team Model Google sheet where you can exclude yourself from these meetings for any period of time.
 You can find that document [here](https://docs.google.com/spreadsheets/d/1m1Ln8lfcMaUngbEsaQdbz1Dtts4e8HBj9XsMqBwTeXM/edit#gid=1439596851).

+If you are curious on how the Doughnut scheduler works, you can find more details here: https://github.com/balena-io/doughnut-scheduler/blob/master/README.md